 With a pyrantel pamoate treatment, it’s quite easy to get rid of roundworm infections.
 The same treatment (in different doses) is used to treat both humans, dogs, cats, and any other animal that may be infected with roundworm.
-Pyrantel Pamoate is the roundworm treatment that most veterinarians recommend, including our own veterinarian who is partial to the Nemex brand of this medicine.
+Pyrantel Pamoate is the roundworm treatment that most veterinarians recommend, including our own veterinarian who is partial to the Nemex brand of this medicine, which you can order from Amazon.
 It is usually just prescribed once for humans, pending a test 2-3 weeks afterward, but for pets (especially puppies and kittens) three or four doses may be required to allow the roundworm larva to mature and become susceptible to the worming agent.

 I would say Pyrantel Pamoate is the best way to get rid of roundworms.